feelikeadoll/geisha-ddr-oop-game/README.md

 ## How to play

-Press the right arrow key (⇦ / ⇧ / ⇩ / ⇨) at the right time and increment your score.
+Press the right arrow key (← / ↑ / ↓ / →) at the right time and make Tomoe dance while incrementing your score.

 # Demo